SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 // Fetch data

-const product = await getProduct(params.id)
+const product = await getProduct(id)

 // Optionally access parent metadata